au-phiware/d3-axes/README.md

 ([d3-geo][d3-geo]).
 The aim of this module is not to replace nor hide any of the above.
 Instead this module manages the relationship between a pair of axes.
-There are functions to position an axis relative to its pair and each axis will be sized in a common area.
+There are functions to position an axis and labels relative to its pair and each axis will be sized in a common area.
 Futhermore, there are functions for generating grid lines.

 For a demo see: [http://au-phiware.github.io/d3-axes][gh-pages].